Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Stormwater and drainage infrastructure planned to protect site performance, pavement durability, and regulatory compliance across commercial and industrial properties.
+Stormwater and drainage infrastructure in San Marcos planned to protect site performance, pavement durability, Edwards Aquifer Recharge Zone compliance, and TCEQ regulatory requirements across commercial and industrial properties.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep stormwater and drainage infrastructure aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners get a property that stays more functional over time because grading, collection, detention, and hardscape work together.
+Owners get a property that stays more functional over time because grading, collection, detention, and hardscape work together — and because TCEQ permit compliance, EARC impervious cover limits, and real Central Texas weather patterns are built into the drainage design from the first site assessment.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?